osmandapp/docs/content/osmand/map/track-context-menu.md

 ![quick actions for track iOS](/assets/images/personal/tracks/quick_actions_track_ios.png)

-- Show / hide  - allow to show or not a track on the map.
+- "Show / hide"  - allows to show or not a track on the map.
-- Appearance - open [Appearance](/osmand/map/tracks-on-map#track-appearance) menu of the track.
+- "Appearance" - opens [Appearance](/osmand/map/tracks-on-map#track-appearance) menu of the track.
-- Export - allows to export a track.
+- "Export" - allows to export a track.
-- Directions - open the track for ["Follow track"](/osmand/navigation/gpx-navigation) option in Navigation.
+- "Directions" - opens the track for ["Follow track"](/osmand/navigation/gpx-navigation) option in Navigation.

 {% endios %}